MAK-Relic-Tool/.github/profile/README.md

 Please submit any feature requests, bugs, or other issues to the [Issue Tracker](https://github.com/MAK-Relic-Tool/Issue-Tracker/issues).

+# Command Line Interface
+Please see this [guide](https://github.com/MAK-Relic-Tool/Guides/blob/main/command-line-interface.md) for using these libraries as a Command Line Interface.

+# Libraries
 ## Relic Tool
 [Relic Tool](https://github.com/MAK-Relic-Tool/Relic-Tool-SGA) is an all in one package that contains all plugins to handle UCS / SGA / Chunky files.